 We were still in Canada, preparing for our trip when I found the amazing pictures of Mount Roraima in Venezuela.
-We immediately decided that we must visit the place.
-After few options which didn’t work, we decided to drive from Bolivia and through Brazil to Venezuela.
+We instantly decided that we must visit the place.
+After a few options which didn’t work, we decided to drive from Bolivia and through Brazil to Venezuela.

-That automatically meant we had to drive on the infamous BR-319.
-A quick browsing through YouTube videos and Google pictures showed a nightmarish dirt road, with huge potholes, deep red mud trenches and wooden bridges, as well as, many stuck in the mud cars, trucks, busses.
+That meant we had to drive on the infamous BR-319.
+A quick browsing through YouTube videos and Google pictures showed a nightmarish dirt road, with huge potholes, deep red mud trenches and wooden bridges, as well as, many stuck in mud cars, trucks, and busses.

 Looks like a perfect adventure for us, doesn’t it?